ncatlab/nlab-content/pages/4/9/4/0/494/content.md

 ###### Proposition

-Let $L \dashv R$ be a pair of adjoint functors.
+Let $L \dashv R$ be a pair of adjoint functors (Def. \ref{AdjointFunctorsInTermsOfNaturalBijectionOfHomSets}).
 Then the following holds:

 * $R$ is [[faithful functor|faithful]] precisely if the component of the [[unit of an adjunction|counit]] over every object $x$ is an [[epimorphism]] $L R x \stackrel{}{\to} x $;